 - This event has passed.

-Healing Book Club – The Body Keeps the Score
+The Healing Book Club – The Tao of Fully Feeling

-An event every week that begins at 4:00 pm on Saturday, happening 16 times
+An event every week that begins at 4:00 pm on Saturday, repeating until June 5, 2021

 The Healing Book Club meets every Saturday at 4 pm eastern, for 1 hour.
 Calls are led by CPTSD Foundation staff member, Sabra Cain.